A Survey of Knowledge-based Sequential Decision Making under Uncertainty: Acknowledgments

 \section{Acknowledgments}

-Related work in the Autonomous Intelligent Robotics (AIR) group at SUNY Binghamton was supported in part by grants from NSF (NRI-1925044), Ford Motor Company (two URP Awards), OPPO (Faculty Research Award), and SUNY Research Foundation.
-Related work in the Intelligent Robotics Lab (IRLab) at University of Birmingham was supported in part by the U.S. Office of Naval Research Science of Autonomy Awards N00014-17-1-2434 and N00014-20-1-2390, and the Asian Office of Aerospace Research and Development award FA2386-16-1-4071.
-The authors thank collaborators on related research projects that led to the development of the ideas described in this paper.
+Related work in the Autonomous Intelligent Robotics (AIR) group at SUNY Binghamton was supported in part by grants from NSF (NRI-1925044), Ford Motor Company (URP Awards), OPPO (Faculty Research Award), and SUNY RF.
+Related work in the Intelligent Robotics Lab (IRLab) at the University of Birmingham was supported in part by the U.S. Office of Naval Research Science of Autonomy Awards N00014-17-1-2434 and N00014-20-1-2390, the Asian Office of Aerospace Research and Development award FA2386-16-1-4071, and the UK Engineering and Physical Sciences Research Council award EP/S032487/1.
+The authors thank collaborators on research projects that led to the development of the ideas described in this paper.

 { }